osm-spline/osm.spline.de/README.md

 ------

 You have to install middleman via:

     sudo gem install middleman

 Now you can run the middleman-server with:

     mm-server

 To build the static-files just do:

     mm-build

 Dependencies
 ------

 Please make sure you have Ruby and Rubygems installed.
-You could do this via
+You could do this via:

     ruby -v
     gem -v